computersarecool/willynolan.com/_posts/research/2017-04-08-video-textures.md

       in the clip.
 The featured images show other possible transitions that could be chosen and their associated start and end frames."

-    - figul:
+    - figure:
+        type: ul
+        class: "acknowledge"
+        caption: "The original publication on which my research is based is:"
+        content:
           - '<a href="https://dl.acm.org/doi/10.1145/344779.345012">Video Textures</a> by Arno Sch&ouml;dl et al.'
-      figcaption: "The original publication on which my research is based is:"
 ---